Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Green or Blue Stools

 Dogs that have ingested rat poison often produce a green or blue stool about one day later.
-This is often due to the bright green and blue colors used to dye the poison, such as in Warfarin or bromethalin-based poisons.
+This is often due to the bright green and blue colors used to dye the poison, such as is used in Warfarin or bromethalin-based poisons.

-This should be a warning sign for dog owners who are not sure if their dogs have ingested rat poison.
-However, a lack of blue-green color in the feces does not necessarily mean a dog has not ingested rat poison.
+It's important to note that a lack of blue-green color in the feces does not necessarily mean a dog has not ingested rat poison.

-There are many variables such as the type of poison ingested and the quantity.
+There are many variables, such as the type of poison ingested and the quantity.

 With no more clotting factors to rely on, dogs will start bruising and bleeding, often spontaneously.
 A dog may bleed from the nose, gums, or rectum.
 Bleeding from the lungs may cause dogs to cough.

-A swollen lump may indicate a hematoma (the accumulation of blood under the skin) and the abdomen may develop ascites (the accumulation of fluid giving a swollen appearance).
+A swollen lump may indicate a hematoma (the accumulation of blood under the skin), and the abdomen may develop ascites (the accumulation of fluid giving a swollen appearance).

-Bruising and small pin-point red areas (petechiae) may be indicative of under the skin bleeding.
+Bruising and small pin-point red areas (petechiae) may be indicative of under-the-skin bleeding.

-Within hours of ingesting strychnine, affected dogs may appear agitated, anxious and apprehensive.
+Within hours of ingesting strychnine, affected dogs may appear agitated, anxious, and apprehensive.
 Grand mal seizures may then soon follow, often accompanied by respiratory problems.

 Thirst and increased urination may be present as well when the kidneys are involved.